 While the debate continues to rage as to whether or not the second instalment of Google Glass will ever take centre stage in the consumer market, the first, primitive offering embodied the issues that exist with wearable technology.
 More specifically, the potential functionality of this device could not make up for a visually unappealing design, while the prohibitive price point also caused considerable cause for concern.
 If wearable technology was ever to become popular, the experts claimed, it would need to become decidedly cooler and modern in its design.

-Google Glass 2.0 reaffirms this, which though still officially in Beta mode suggests that the brand have learned from their previously failed efforts.
-Not only will the new hardware be cheaper (assuming that it is made available to the public and not solely to enterprises), but the brand are also reported to have joined forces with fashion designer Diane von Furstenberg to diversify the range of frames available.
+Google Glass 2.0 reaffirms this, which though still officially in Beta mode suggests that the brand has learned from its previous failed efforts.
+Not only will the new hardware be cheaper (assuming that it is made available to the public and not solely to enterprises), but the brand is also reported to have joined forces with fashion designer Diane von Furstenberg to diversify the range of frames available.
 With potentially five sleek frames (including a titanium example targeted at male consumers) and eight stylish shades, Google Glass 2.0 may yet become one of the coolest and most elegant examples of wearable technology yet.